 Students may register for courses for credit only, or for audit only, or combined credit and audit.
 Courses for audit count in total hours taken to determine fees to be paid, but do not count as enrolled hours in determining enrollment status or eligibility for financial aid or scholarships.

 Instructors will determine attendance regulations for classes being audited and will inform students of the regulations at the beginning of the semester.

-A student wishing to change from credit to audit or audit to credit must contact the Office of Records and Testing to request that change.
+A student wishing to change from credit to audit or audit to credit must contact the Office of the Registrar to request that change.
 Requests should occur within the add/drop period.
 Requests for change after this timeframe, must have Dean's approval.

 Students may drop and add courses during all registration periods (see the online University Academic Calendar).
 When a course is “dropped,” it no longer appears on the student’s record.

 After the last day of the drop/add period, and before the “last day to withdraw or resign from the University” (see the online University Academic Calendar), a student can withdraw from a course online using the self service options in LEONet.
 Some students are not allowed to withdraw from courses without prior approval (graduating seniors, international students, student-athletes, graduate students).
 Upon submission of the online request by the deadline posted in the online University Academic Calendar, a grade of “W” is assigned to each course.
 Although “W” grades do not affect the grade point average, excessive withdrawals reflect negatively on the student’s record, interfere with the student’s progress toward graduation, and may result in the loss of scholarships and other types of financial aid.
 Therefore, it is recommended withdrawals be limited as described below: